cochaviz/academic_markdown/README.md

 </div>

-When using `academic_markdown.py`, these situations are determined by the number of files in the target folder.
-When there is only one, the first situation is assumed, and `metadata.yaml` is optional.
-When there are more files, the second situation is assumed, and `metadata.yaml` is required.
+When using `academic_markdown.py`, these situations are distinguished by the presence of the `metadata.yaml` file.
+When building a single document, the situations are barely distinguishable, save for the use of `metadata.yaml` to provide pandoc with metadata if it is present.
+When building a folder, however, the presence of the `metadata.yaml` file will determine whether a single document or multiple are produced.
+In the case a `metadata.yaml` file is found, all the markdown files in the folder are concatenated into one rendered file.
+When it is absent, each document is rendered separately.

 #### Integration with VSCode